CyrilPerrinjaquet/CyrilPerrinjaquet/README.md

 <h2>Daily Stoic Quote</h2>

 <!-- STOIC_QUOTE -->
-<p>"You are a little soul carrying about a corpse, as Epictetus used to say." - Marcus Aurelius</p>
+<p>"People who are excited by posthumous fame forget that the people who remember them will soon die too.
+And those after them in turn.
+Until their memory, passed from one to another like a candle flame, gutters and goes out." - Marcus Aurelius</p>
 <!-- STOIC_QUOTE_END -->